Yet-Zio/yetCalc/HELP.md

         It solves a huge part of the problem, but comes at a cost in computing performance.

+5. Percentages do not work properly?
+   Percentages in calculator work in a more traditional and mathematical way.
+By default, percentage is calculated in 1.
+Some users have this doubt because they come from using different calculators.
+To fix this for an example like 1000-90%, convert to this: 1000-90%*1000.
+As you can see, you need to multiply it with the required number to get the right percentage result.

-5. The screen gets cuts off and the buttons look weird?
+6. The screen gets cuts off and the buttons look weird?

     You might have a really small screen to support this app.
 Minimum 5 or 5.5 inches is required since the buttons, result, progressive result tab take up space.
 We are extremely sorry.
 Nowadays, vendors provide devices with larger screen sizes so this is not a concerning issue but still this feels bad.